Mentholatum/FSCM-Net/README.md

 Run `./script/test_<direction>.sh`

 ## 🥰 Acknowledgements
-Our code is built upon the works of [FAMNet](https://github.com/primebo1/FAMNet), we appreciate the authors for their excellent contributions!
+Our code is built upon the work of [FAMNet](https://github.com/primebo1/FAMNet), we appreciate the authors for their excellent contributions!

 ## 📝 Citation
 If you use this code for your research or project, please consider citing our paper.
 Thanks!🥂: